finite-element/finite-element-course/doc/source/L1_introduction.rst

 .. proof:definition::

-   The finite element approximation `u_h \in \mathring{V}_h` to the solution `u_h` of Poisson's equation is defined by
+   The finite element approximation `u_h \in \mathring{V}_h` to the solution `u` of Poisson's equation is defined by

    .. math::
       :label: eq:fe_poisson